wp-plugins/google-authenticator-per-user-prompt/readme.txt

 == Upgrade Notice ==

 = 0.3 =
+This version automatically focuses on the 2FA token input field, so that you don't have to click on it or tab to it.

 = 0.2 =
 This version contains a critical security fix for a bug that would allow an attacker with a valid username/password to bypass the 2FA token prompt.
 Please upgrade immediately.